curvegrid/go-ethereum-wiki/Setting-up-private-network-or-local-cluster.md

 192.168.1.97
 ```

-If your peers are not on the local network, you need to know your external IP address (use a service) to construct the enode.
-If you want to connect to specific peer, enter the enodes in a `static-nodes.json` file.
+If your peers are not on the local network, you need to know your external IP address (use a service) to construct the enode url.

 Now you can launch a second node with:

 ```bash
 geth --datadir="/tmp/eth/60/02" --verbosity 6 --ipcdisable --port 30302 --rpcport 8102 console 2>> /tmp/eth/60/02.log
 ```

+If you want to connect this instance to the previously started node you can add it as a peer from the console with `admin.addPeer(enodeUrlOfFirstInstance)`.

 You can test the connection  by typing in geth console: